bro023ww/polymarket-kalshi-btc-arbitrage-bot/CONTRIBUTING.md

-# Contributing to PolyKalshi Arbitrage Bot
+# Contributing to Polymarket-Kalshi BTC Arbitrage Bot

 First off, thanks for taking the time to contribute! 🎉